inmhallur/reading-list/README.md

 - https://moderncto.io/book/ (Modern CTO)
 - http://a.co/8cRiEgE (Java SE8 for the really impatient)
 - http://a.co/4lDxxY3 (Effective Java, 3rd edition)
+- http://a.co/dWBicgb (Deep Work: Rules for Focused Success in a Distracted World [Cal Newport])

 ## Resource Mining (may be time consuming)